We offer incentives for qualifying developments in special housing areas:

 No pre-application meeting fees

-Pre-application meetings for qualifying developments are free, making it easier for developers to work with the Council and refine their proposals up-front at no cost.
+Pre-application meetings for qualifying developments are free, making it easier for developers to work with us and refine their proposals up-front at no cost.
 This enables a smoother process once formal applications are lodged and gives developers significant savings.

 Council investment in key infrastructure and public space improvements